LabHelper is a general-purpose

 data acquisition program for macOS.
 LabHelper interfaces with the following external serial A-D converters:

-- The Sable UI2 and UI3 (the latter has not been thoroughly tested in-use-with-real-data with LabHelper) have 8 channels of 16-bit A-D conversion (plus
+- The Sable UI2 and UI3 (the latter has not been thoroughly tested in-use with real data) have 8 channels of 16-bit A-D conversion (plus

 or minus 5 volt range) and 4 channels for temperature inputs